41,623 (all seated)

 Strips and Lattice Fries (£6), Hot Dogs (£4.20),

-is also available in the form of Singha Beer (330ml
+Lattice Fries (£3.90).
+Alcohol is also available in the form

 On the whole I found Stamford Bridge a pleasurable day out.
 There was a good atmosphere within the ground and even though there wasn't a lot of space between the home and away fan sections, in didn't feel intimidating.
 The stewards were also pretty laid back.
 I was seated in the Shed End and I did find a little difficult to go up and down the steps of the stand, due to the stand itself being quite steep and the steps between rows quite small.
 The only ‘real hassle' I had was trying to get through the lines of stewards situated outside the stadium at the entrance to the away section.
 They seemed to assume that I was a Chelsea fan and kept ushering me towards the home end.
 Only after showing my ticket for the visiting section for a third time did I finally make it inside!

 |Where To Drink|

 near the ground can be quite partisan, so I

 would recommend getting a drink somewhere on the